omkarcloud/google-maps-scraper/README.md

    - Highlight specific tactics their nearby competitors are using on their website to attract more customers
    - Suggest improvements based on what's working for their competitors

-**Why this works:** Owners are all ears 👂🏼 when you talk about their local competitors.
-This approach quickly gains their attention, and you come across as a knowledgeable expert, leading to a higher conversion rate.
+**Why this works:** Business owners are interested in what their local competitors are doing.
+This approach helps you come across as knowledgeable about their market.

 ### ❓ How to create polygons and search using Geolocation?